csc-training/geocomputing_course/materials/job_monitoring.md

 # Job monitoring

 * Check the status of your job: `squeue --me`
-* Cancel a job after job submission or during runtime: `scancel jobid`.

-More detailed queries can be tailored with `sacct`
-- `sacct -j jobid -o jobid,partition,state,reqmem,maxrss,averss,elapsed`
-- `sacct -S 2024-08-01 -o jobid,partition,state,reqmem,maxrss,averss,elapsed` will show all jobs started after that date

-**Note!** Querying data from the Slurm accounting database with `sacct` can be a very heavy operation. **Don't** query long time intervals or run `sacct` in a loop/using `watch` as this will degrade the performance of the system for all users.

 ## Job output
-By default, the standard output (e.g. things that you print as part of your script) and standard error (e.g. error messages from Slurm, your tool or package) are written to the file `slurm-jobid.out`.
-You can change the default in the batch job script:
+By default, the standard output (e.g. things that you print as part of your script) and standard error (e.g. error messages from Slurm, your tool or package) are written to the file `slurm-jobid.out` in the same folder as the batch job script.
+You can change the defaults in the batch job script:

 #SBATCH --output=output_%j.txt
 #SBATCH --error=errors_%j.txt